The Lipedema Stages Explained

 One of the common treatments for lipedema is manual lymphatic drainage.
 Lymphatic drainage consists of a massage that aims lymph from a blocked area to an area that drains properly, subsequently reducing swelling and pain.
-This treatment is often combined with compression garments, which are comparable to the compression garment one wears after cosmetic surgery.
+This treatment is often combined with compression garments, which are comparable to the compression garments one wears after cosmetic surgery.

 You can also come across decongestive therapy, this involves using several treatments for lipedema at once at has proven to be more effective for the majority of patients.
-Decongestive treatment usually includes manual lymphatic drainage, the use of compression garment, a special dietary plan and plenty of exercise.
+Decongestive treatment usually includes manual lymphatic drainage, the use of compression garments, a special dietary plan and plenty of exercises.
 You can get access to these treatments with a lipedema specialist or through a referral by your doctor.
 These treatments can also be obtained by the patient individually.

 Liposuction is another common treatment for lipedema.
-During this procedure, the fat cells are suctioned out of the treatment are.
+During this procedure, the fat cells are suctioned out of the treatment area.
 This reduces the swelling the patient experienced and increases their overall mobility.
 However, the swelling can still be present shortly after the procedure, as swelling is a common side-effect of cosmetic surgery.
 So, patients first need to recover before they can see the overall results.